 “I had this overwhelming thought that I was not capable of doing it all,” said Rogers, now a 35-year-old Murfreesboro resident and mom to a 10-year-old son.
 “From working to going to school full time, it would have just been a lot.”

-This December, more than 17 years later, Rogers will graduate from MTSU with a bachelor’s degree in integrated studies through University College with a concentration in leadership and administration.
+In 2021 Rogers graduated from MTSU with a bachelor’s degree in integrated studies with a concentration in leadership and administration.

 “I laugh about it now.
 In hindsight, I think we can take on more than we believe we can.
 I was not wise enough to see that,” she said.
 “It’s been a lot of fun and I’m really proud to finish this.
 I am a first-generation graduate.”

 Rogers does not regret putting off college until later.
 She has built a strong career in the trucking industry, following in the steps of her father and grandfather, saying she has “diesel fuel in her veins.”